Skip to main content

 Why is there a 60% tax rate between £100k and £125k?

 Your personal allowance of £12,570 is reduced by £1 for every £2 you earn above £100,000.
-This means you effectively pay 40% income tax plus 20% on the lost allowance, giving a marginal rate of 60% (plus 2% NI).
+This means you effectively pay 40% income tax plus 20% on the lost allowance, giving a marginal rate of 60% (plus 2% NI, making it 62% total).

 How can I avoid the 60% tax trap?